serhii-londar/open-source-mac-os-apps/README.md

 - [iTerm 2](https://github.com/gnachman/iTerm2) - iTerm2 is a terminal emulator for Mac OS X that does amazing things. ![ObjectiveCIcon]
 - [Alacritty](https://github.com/jwilm/alacritty) - A cross-platform, GPU-accelerated terminal emulator.
 [Rust]
+- [OpenTerminal](https://github.com/es-kumagai/OpenTerminal) - This is a app for macOS that to open a new Finder window and change the current directory to the folder this app launched. ![SwiftIcon]

 ### Utilities